 The Haunted Carousel debuted in 2003 for Windows, and it greatly improved the series’ graphics.

 Its story happens in New Jersey’s Captain’s Cove Amusement Park.
 The amateur detective is investigating mysterious events in the area.

 The ninth entry in the series debuted for Windows in 2003.
-Players return to Nancy Drew and similar mechanics.

 The Secret of Shadow Ranch debuted in 2004 for Windows.
 As before, Nancy Drew interacts with clues, suspects, and puzzles to solve a new mystery.